Russian and Eastern European Area Studies, Minor

-Saint Louis University's Russian and East European Area Studies minor provides students with an interdisciplinary understanding of the former Soviet Union and Central and Eastern Europe, combining language, literature, politics, history, theology, communication, and other subjects.
+Saint Louis University's Russian and East European area studies minor provides students with an interdisciplinary understanding of the former Soviet Union and Central and Eastern Europe, combining language, literature, politics, history, theology and other subjects.

 Daniel L. Schlafly, Jr.

 Students earn a minor in addition to one or more departmental majors and are prepared for careers in government, business, and academic fields, as well as for graduate study in the field.

 |Select four courses with the Russ/Eastern Euro Area attribute, such as:|

 |The Byzantine World: Faith and Power in a Thousand-Year Empire|

 |Twentieth Century Europe: Era of World Wars, 1914-1945|

 |Philosophy of Karl Marx|

 |Russian Political Culture|